medinajulioc/va-claims-app/log.md

 # VA Claims App - Implementation Log

+## May 14, 2025 - Removed Additional Navigation Links from Sidebar

+### Changes

+1. **Sidebar Navigation Update**:
+   - Removed the "Claims Analytics" link from the sidebar navigation (`/dashboard/website-analytics`)
+   - Removed the "Document Management" link from the sidebar navigation (`/dashboard/project-management`)
+   - Removed the "Treatment Tracker" link from the sidebar navigation (`/dashboard/hospital-management`)

+### Rationale

+These links were removed to further streamline the navigation and focus on the most essential VA Claims functionality.
+The removed pages were using repurposed dashboard templates that weren't fully customized for VA Claims purposes.
+This change creates a more focused user experience with fewer navigation options, making it easier for users to find the core features they need.

+## May 13, 2025 - Removed Settings Links from Sidebar

+### Changes

+1. **Sidebar Navigation Update**:
+   - Removed the "Settings" section from the sidebar navigation
+   - Eliminated all the following links:
+     - Profile (`/dashboard/pages/settings`)
+     - Account (`/dashboard/pages/settings/account`)
+     - Appearance (`/dashboard/pages/settings/appearance`)
+     - Notifications (`/dashboard/pages/settings/notifications`)
+     - Display (`/dashboard/pages/settings/display`)

+### Rationale

+The Settings section was removed to simplify the navigation and focus on the core VA Claims functionality.
+This change streamlines the user experience by removing settings pages that aren't essential to the main purpose of the application.
+If specific settings functionality is needed in the future, it can be implemented with a more focused approach tailored to VA Claims requirements.

+## May 12, 2025 - Removed Compensation Rates Link from Sidebar

+### Changes

+1. **Sidebar Navigation Update**:
+   - Removed the "Compensation Rates" link from the sidebar navigation
+   - The removed link pointed to `/dashboard/crypto`, which was a repurposed crypto dashboard

+### Rationale

+The "Compensation Rates" link was using a repurposed cryptocurrency dashboard that wasn't properly customized for VA disability compensation rates information.
+Removing this link improves the navigation focus and eliminates potentially confusing UI elements.
+When a proper compensation rates feature is implemented, it can be added back with appropriate content and functionality.

+## May 12, 2025 - Removed Claim Types Submenu from Sidebar

+### Changes

+1. **Sidebar Navigation Cleanup**:
+   - Removed the entire "Claim Types" submenu from the sidebar navigation
+   - Eliminated all the following links:
+     - Conditions List (`/dashboard/pages/products`)
+     - Condition Details (`/dashboard/pages/products/1`)
+     - Add Condition (`/dashboard/pages/products/create`)
+     - Claims List (`/dashboard/pages/orders`)
+     - Claim Detail (`/dashboard/pages/orders/detail`)

+### Rationale

+The removed links were referencing product and order pages that were not properly customized for the VA Claims application context.
+This change streamlines the navigation by removing placeholder links that would need to be reimplemented with proper VA claims functionality.
+The navigation is now more focused on the core features that are properly implemented for the application's purpose.

+## May 12, 2025 - Removed Disability Claims Link from Sidebar

+### Changes

+1. **Sidebar Navigation Update**:
+   - Removed the "Disability Claims" link from the "Claim Types" submenu in the sidebar
+   - The removed link pointed to `/dashboard/ecommerce`, which was not relevant to VA claims functionality
+   - The "Claim Types" submenu now focuses only on conditions and claims management

+### Rationale

+Removed the irrelevant ecommerce link to create a more focused user experience.
+This change ensures that the navigation sidebar only contains relevant links for veterans using the VA Claims application, improving usability and reducing potential confusion.

+## May 12, 2025 - Removed Error Pages from Sidebar Navigation

+### Changes

+1. **Sidebar Navigation Cleanup**:
+   - Removed the "Error Pages" section from the sidebar navigation menu
+   - Updated the `lib/routes-config.tsx` file to remove the following items:
+     - 404 error page (`/dashboard/pages/error/404`)
+     - 500 error page (`/dashboard/pages/error/500`)
+     - 403 error page (`/dashboard/pages/error/403`)

+### Rationale

+The error pages are typically accessed through error conditions rather than direct navigation.
+Removing them from the sidebar creates a cleaner navigation experience by eliminating non-essential menu items while keeping the error pages themselves intact and functional when needed.

 ## June 2024 - Improved File Upload Dialog and Dashboard Integration

 ### Implementation